hnjw-png/oregano-oil/README.md

 ## Purpose of the Website

 The purpose of this e-commerence website, is that it is a shop for oregono oil and other infusions.
-You will be able to buy different types of infused oil, as well as pure oil..you will also be able to buy clothing and merchanize.
-The purpose of the site is to be a easy understandable purchasing online shop.
+You will be able to buy different types of infused oil, as well as pure oil.

+The purpose of the site is to be a easy understandable purchasing online shop, that will provide information about the health product, as well as a interactive place where a logged in user can add there own testimonial, or like and unlike the information post in the info page.
+The site should provide information about the products through a easy accessible nav bar,that directs the user to the info page.

+The user whilst logged in should be able to create their own testimonials, like or unlike the information post.
+Any user should be able to access a contact form, which sends messages directly to the admin of the sites' email.

+Primarily being a site to purchase oregano oil and ajoining products, the user logged in or out should be able to add a product to their basket, navigate to the basket and purchase there items, using stripe.
+If the user is a signed up user, they can save what's in their basket.

+Other attribrutes to the site include a useful admin page, where the super user can easily navigate and add/edit or delete products.As well as a  product management page on the website, which allows the allowed users to add a product.

 # User Experience/User Interface (UX/UI)